pluu1503/pluu1503/README.md

 Select song attributes to see how their trend over the years.
 See the top 3 music trends in the past decade.

+You will need to import 2 .csv files (both attached in the project):
+'Spotify-2000.csv','to_match_youtube2.csv'

+You can choose to run one of the 2 files below:
+The pluu_maincode.py is the Python file.
+The Phung-Luu-Shopify-Final-May (1).ipynb is the Jupyter Notebook file.

+Please let me know if you have any questions.
+Your class is the best!
+Thank you!

 Enjoy!
 Phung Luu